richafnu/Viva/Viva/glint/setup/advanced-config-uploads.md

 ## Perform Retroactive User Updates

 When a survey closes, employee attributes that display in reporting don't update with regular employee data uploads.
 To update data in reporting in a closed survey, use the Retroactive User Updates option to apply new values.
 This option applies new data to past versions of user data and doesn't touch current employee information.

+### Employee Lifecycle and Always-On surveys

+Ongoing survey types like Lifecycle and Always-On can have the same user respond multiple times in a period that may need a retroactive update.
+Viva Glint retroactive updates don't currently support attribute value updates to multiple records for a single user during a retroactive update.
+Instead, an admin can choose one of these options when preparing a file to update users:

+- In the file of corrected user data, remove users who have multiple records
+- In the file of corrected user data, keep only the most recent record for users who have multiple records

+If duplicates aren't removed, admins see a "Failed to run the data app RETROACTIVE_PULSE_UPDATE" error message accompanied by a more detailed error message in Advanced Configuration Running Jobs.

 > [!NOTE]
 > To retroactively update a Manager Hierarchy, always use the RETROACTIVE_PULSE_UPDATE Data App and not the Retroactive User Updates option.
 [Learn more](glint-data-apps.md).